pythonkenyard/overeddit/README.md

 # overeddit
-reddit comment overwriter.
-Overwrites all your reddit comments with a personal text.
+Edit over all your historic reddit comments.
 This is as good as deleting your account in my opinion.
 Note any external sites e.g. internetarchive etc which have cached your comments this cannot delete. what you posted in the past is likely permanently saved somewhere, but this will delete or overwrite what is on reddit at least.